Counting closed geodesics in strata: Geometry of a quadratic differential

 On the other hand, each edge of $T$ appears at most twice along the representative of $\beta$, otherwise a surgery argument would reduce the length of $\beta$.
 Also, the total number of edges of $T$ is bounded by the topology of $S$.
-Hence, $\I(\beta, \gamma)$ is uniformly bounded.
-Now, by definition,
+Hence, $\I(\beta, \gamma)$ is uniformly bounded. \end{proof}